timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

         }
     }
 ```
-4. Initialize a git repository and push the project to Github:
+4. Initialize a git repository and push the project to GitHub:
 ```bash
 git init
 git add function.py